GaryChenMesser/Single-Cycle-MIPS/README.md

 # Single-Cycle-MIPS
-This repository contains the rtl for a single cycle MIPS processor.
+This repository is forked from *kavinr/Single-Cycle-MIPS* for the final of Computer Architecture in spring of 2018 at NTUEE.